PrasanthKumarS777/PrasanthKumarS777/README.md

 > *"If your dashboard needs a legend to explain itself, your dashboard is the problem — not the data."*

+> *"Real-time is not a feature.
+It's a responsibility."*

 > 🔵 *"I don't just read data — I make it drive decisions.
 Because numbers without narrative are just noise."*
 > — **Prasanth Kumar Sahu**